Missouri Governor Confirms Affair, Denies Allegations Of Blackmail

 Statement from James F. Bennett, our attorney pic.twitter.com/l4VreENKRT— Eric Greitens (@EricGreitens) January 11, 2018

-The report has prompted calls for Greitens to resign.
-Jason Rosenbaum of St. Louis Public Radio reports:
+The allegations have prompted calls for Greitens to resign.
+Rosenbaum reports:

 "Sen. Jamilah Nasheed says the first-term chief executive should step aside — especially after he emphasized his family during his campaign.